DrugPilot: LLM-based Parameterized Reasoning Agent for Drug Discovery: Abstract

-To address these challenges, we propose DrugPilot, an LLM-based agent with parameterized reasoning for drug discovery.
-DrugPilot fully covers the whole process of drug research and development, and can automatically plan and execute multi-stage research tasks defined by user queries.
-To meet the critical needs for precise extraction and analysis of multi-modal drug data (including public datasets and user-uploaded data), we propose an interactive parameterized memory pool (PMP).
-As a highly flexible component, the PMP transforms real-world drug data into standardized parametric representations.
-This ensures efficient knowledge retrieval in multi-turn dialogue while resolving the information loss problems typical of text-based transmission.
-To address common reasoning errors that LLMs encounter when reading PMP and calling tools, as well as the tendency of LLMs to forget the initial task during long conversations, we further propose the feedback and focus (Fe-Fo) mechanism.
-Meanwhile, we construct a tool-calling dataset for drug discovery (TCDD), containing 2,800 samples across 8 key drug discovery tasks for model fine-tuning.
-Evaluated referring to Berkeley Function-Calling Leaderboard \cite{gorilla}, DrugPilot achieves superior performance over existing methods ReAct \cite{react}, CoT \cite{cot} and Lot \cite{lot}.
-Specifically, the task completion rates achieve 98.0\%, 93.5\%, and 64.0\% on three evaluation categories, increasing by 13.2\%, 66.1\%, and 80.3\% respectively, compared to the SOTA agent ReAct.
-Our contributions are as follows:
+To address these challenges, we propose DrugPilot, an LLM-based agent with parameterized reasoning for drug discovery (Fig. \ref{fig:framework}).
+DrugPilot comprehensively supports the entire drug research and development pipeline and can autonomously plan and execute multi-stage research tasks based on user queries (Fig. \ref{fig:mov}b).
+To meet the critical demands for accurate extraction and analysis of multimodal drug data, including both public datasets and user-provided inputs, we propose an interactive parameterized memory pool (PMP).
+As a highly flexible component, PMP converts real-world drug data into standardized parametric representations.
+This design enables efficient knowledge retrieval during multi-turn interactions and mitigates the information loss commonly associated with text-based transmission.
+To overcome common reasoning errors encountered by LLMs when interpreting PMP and invoking tools, as well as their tendency to lose track of the original task in extended dialogues, we further introduce a feedback-focus mechanism, called Fe-Fo.
+Meanwhile, We propose the first tool-calling benchmark for drug discovery, which includes a high-quality instruction dataset, TCDD, and an evaluation method.
+TCDD consists of 2,800 annotated samples spanning 8 representative drug discovery tasks.
+On this benchmark, DrugPilot demonstrates superior performance compared to existing approaches including ReAct \cite{react}, CoT \cite{cot}, and Lot \cite{lot}, as evaluated against the Berkeley function-calling leaderboard.
+Specifically, DrugPilot achieves task completion rates of 98.0\%, 93.5\%, and 64.0\% across three evaluation categories, increasing by 13.2\%, 66.1\%, and 80.3\%, respectively, over the SOTA agent ReAct.